naseemshah/gcrf-dashboard-2021/README.md

 ## How this works?
 - Application will reads the data directly from the 2021 GCRF daily student report sent to facilitators which is in `.csv` format.
 - Upon entering the email address by student, their progess is displayed on "My Progress Tab".
-This application will parse through the data
+This application will parse through the data.
-- Leaderboard can be accessed in "Leaderboard" tab.
+- Leaderboard can be accessed in "Leaderboard" tab so that students can have sense of competition.

 ## How to host GCRF Dashboard for your campus?